 For the first time ever, mobile device users are spending more time within apps than surfing the web.
 The high speed performance and superb design of today's leading mobile apps are attracting attention and increasing expectations when it comes to digital experiences.

-Customers are spending more time than ever interacting with software and web applications, and the resulting impact on how a business approaches web design is undeniable.
+Customers are spending more time than ever interacting with software and web applications, and the resulting impact on how a business approaches website design is undeniable.
 Traditional header menus are disappearing in favor of side drawer menus.
 Icons are getting larger, and visuals and graphics are becoming flatter.

 All of these trends in web development are directly inspired by mobile developers.
-Web design teams that are aiming to build websites that appeal to today’s tech-savvy consumer base, should attempt to emulate the look and feel of mobile apps.
+Website design teams that are aiming to build websites that appeal to today's tech-savvy consumer base, should attempt to emulate the look and feel of mobile apps.

-One of the best ways to make a website feel like an app on a mobile device, and even on a desktop, is responsive web design (RWD).
+One of the best ways to make a website feel like an app on a mobile device, and even on a desktop, is responsive website design (RWD).
 Regardless of the device type used to access a website built with RWD, the site will actually adapt to the screen size.
-With RWD in place a website’s content and visuals will appear consistent.
+With RWD in place a website's content and visuals will appear consistent.

 When the window re-sizes thanks to RWD, the graphics and icons must fit as well.
-App features such as the commonly used sidebar menu can slide out from the left side of a window.
+Application features such as the commonly used sidebar menu can slide out from the left side of a window.
 Drop-down menus that fit inconspicuously in the corner of a web page can allow for increased room for content.

-When it comes to apps, the speed and lightweight file size make them ideal for constant access.
+When it comes to applications, the speed and lightweight file size make them ideal for constant access.
 The memory consumed does not stress the device, making for an enjoyable and seamless experience.
 When it comes to websites, slow load times and clunky loading are a sales killer.

 Every extra second it takes for a website to low will negatively impact a business.
 Users need instant gratification.
 So a website that takes more than 7 seconds to load will force users to leave (and visit a competitor's faster, more well designed website).

 Research firm StrangeLoop, breaks it down to the point that every extra second it takes a website to load will reduce conversions by 7%.
-With such high stakes involved with an effective web presence and the bottom line, businesses must stress the importance of high performing websites that are comparable to apps in terms of performance.
+With such high stakes involved with an effective web presence and the bottom line, businesses must stress the importance of high performing websites that are comparable to applications in terms of performance.

 While development and design of a website are crucial to performance, the web hosting provider is where a business should also focus attention.

 Websites are often the lifeblood of an organization.
-Marketing a brand online, setting up an eCommerce operation, and publishing news and other content via blogs are critical strategies for businesses today.
+Marketing a brand online, setting up an eCommerce platform, and publishing news and other content via blogs are critical strategies for businesses today.
 The various functions and capabilities of a website are often tied to the perception of a brand.

-Reaching the right customers through optimized content, and immersing visitors with effective web design techniques allow for many businesses to differentiate themselves from competitors (and garner increased market share).
+Reaching the right customers through optimized content, and immersing visitors with effective website design techniques allow for many businesses to differentiate themselves from competitors (and garner increased market share).
 But when a website lags behind in terms of trending technologies and approaches to web development, the increasingly tech-savvy consumer will negatively judge a brand by their website.

 In the same way that retailers and restaurant chains strategically assess and carefully implement updates to physical locations, brands should hold their websites to the same scrutiny and attention to detail.
 If you're wondering whether or not your own website is meeting the expectations of today's digital consumer, the following list will help you assess a website and decide if it's time for a redesign or complete rebuild.

 Mobile devices are the new standard when it comes to computing.
 We are officially in the Post-PC era when it comes to the device of choice for consumers.
-In fact, 25% of all web traffic in the world came from a smartphone or tablet (which means brands must optimize their websites for mobile users).
+In fact, 25% of all website traffic in the world came from a smartphone or tablet (which means brands must optimize their websites for mobile users).

 Not only do websites need to be optimized for mobile device screen sizes, but they must also attend to touchscreens and finger-tips rather than a mouse click.
 Buttons, content, and other user interface features must adapt to smartphones and tablets.
 If not, consumers will encounter a clunky mobile version of a site and cancel their purchase.

-Responsive web design (RWD) is an approach to web design that adapts page elements for specific devices.
+Responsive website design (RWD) is an approach to web design that adapts page elements for specific devices.
 RWD can allow for one website that optimizes itself for tablets, smartphones, and PCs accordingly.
 Leading to open access for potential customers regardless of the device they use to surf the web.

 Load times are more important than ever when it comes to reaching consumers online.
 Some studies have gone to pinpoint how each additional second of load time can reduce online sales by 7%.
-Given that many consumers are spending hours a day with light-weight speedy mobile apps, that expectation regarding responsiveness and quality will carry over to websites whether brands like it or not.
+Given that many consumers are spending hours a day with light-weight speedy mobile applications, that expectation regarding responsiveness and quality will carry over to websites whether brands like it or not.

-To counteract this problem, brands must consult with web development teams to discover what aspects of a website are holding it back from optimal performance.
+To counteract this problem, brands must consult with web development and design teams to discover what aspects of a website are holding it back from optimal performance.
 Is it poor code?
 Are images and video files bulking down the site?
 There are countless factors that come into play.
 Brands should also reach out to their web hosting provider to assess bandwidth usage and potential solutions.

 Studies have shown that visitors will judge a website within 6 seconds of seeing the homepage.
 This reality drives home the importance of compelling and immersive web design.
-Web design evolves at a tremendous rate, meaning that talented designers who position themselves at the crest of innovation are necessary to stand out in today’s increasingly digital landscape.
+Website design evolves at a tremendous rate, meaning that talented designers who position themselves at the crest of innovation are necessary to stand out in today’s increasingly digital landscape.